We Love Doodles

 Why Trazodone?

-Trazodone is a safe medication approved by the FDA and many vets.
+Trazodone is a safe medication approved by the FDA and by many vets.
 (We will discuss these points more fully later.)

 In humans, Trazodone was developed to treat depression.
 This medication falls into the category of Selective Serotonin Reuptake Inhibitor, or SSRI, which is designed to keep neurons from reabsorbing serotonin.